cisco-apjc-cloud-se/aci-basic-day2/README.md

 In this example, we are using a custom Terraform module and set of input variable files (.auto.tfvars).
 Each input variable file represents a customers ACI maturity journey from basic L2 services only to a full application-centric segmentation deployment with Layer 4 filters (ACLs) between applications, tiers & user groups.

+**NOTE:** 5 of the 6 input auto.tfvars files are hidden.
+To change between stages rename and unhide the required stage file (i.e. remove "." prefix) and hide the current file (i.e. add "." prefix) before executing the Terraform plan.

 * Stage 1 - Basic L2 "Network Centric" Deployments
   * Layer 2 only, Layer 3 gateways on external/legacy network devices
   * 1 VLAN == 1 EPG == 1 Bridge Domain